SwpnilPndey/Full-stack---Registration-form/README.md

 # Description
 This is a full stack web application which allows users to register on website in order to enter main website and play an addictive tictactoe game

+## Json Web Token for user authentication
+For seamless user experience, the feature of JSON Web Token has been added.
+User may accidently close the browser tab and then if they visit the main page from the navigation bar, they can directly visit the main page without logging in from login page.
+User must login again after the JWT expires.
+Currently the token expiry time is 90 seconds.
+You may change it as per your need.

 ## Getting Started
 To run this website locally, you can follow these steps: